 Peachtree Heights West is proud to be considered one of the safest neighborhoods in Atlanta.
-To help keep it that way, we provide supplemental security from an amazing group of off-duty Atlanta police led by respected Atlanta police Lieutenant, Jeff Baxter.
+To help keep it that way, we provide supplemental security from an amazing group of off-duty Atlanta police led by respected Atlanta police Captain Jeff Baxter.
 Their service augments the Atlanta Police Department through daily patrols throughout our neighborhood keeping a watchful eye out for our residents.

-The highlights of membership are the spectacular parties thrown twice a year by members, for members!
+One of the highlights of membership are the spectacular parties thrown twice a year by members, for members!
 Each spring and fall, the association hosts an adults-only cocktail party at a member’s home.
 Libations, hor d’oeuvres, music and entertainment make these parties a must of the social season.

 At the onset of the 20th Century, Wash Collier owned the virgin forest that stretched from 14th Street to Buckhead.
 He died in 1903 and Eretus Rivers, owner of the Peachtree Heights Company, acquired 500 acres of undeveloped woodlands on the west side of Peachtree Road from the Collier estate…